-(1) Amount of capitalization based upon the fair value of the Contributions as of March 21, 2007 and an initial public offering price of \$15.00 per share.
+(1) Amount of capitalization based upon the fair value of the Contributions as of share.

-(2) Excludes the underwriter's over-allotment option to purchase 1,087,500 shares of common stock.
-The amounts shown in the "Pro Forma as Adjusted" column above will change depending on the total amount of proceeds received by us in this offering.
+(2) Excludes the underwriter's over-allotment option to purchase shares of common stock.
+The amounts shown in the "As Adjusted" column above will change depending on the total amount of proceeds received by us in this offering.